-EXAMPLES ON HOW UCP METHODS INTERSECT WITH ENCOURAGEMENT AND DETERRENCE Encouragement Deterrence Proactive engagement Threatened civilians realize there are ways to prevent or reduce abuse.
+EXAMPLES ON HOW USP METHODS INTERSECT WITH ENCOURAGEMENT AND DETERRENCE Encouragement Deterrence Proactive engagement Threatened civilians realize there are ways to prevent or reduce abuse.
 They may feel encouraged to speak out about abuse, confront perpetrators and establish or reinvigorate their own protection activities.
 Potential perpetrators realize that their needs can be met without the use of violence.
-Protective accompaniment and presence block or interrupt a pattern of abuse, or make it more difficult for abusers to threaten or abuse civilians.
-Monitoring Civilians clearly see the presence of and timely response to incidents by UCP monitors in the area and see that their own people (local UCP staff or partners) are actively involved.
+Protective accompaniment and presence block or interrupt a pattern of abuse, or make it more difficult for abusers to threaten or abuse oviliums.
+Monitoring Owilians clearly see the presence of and timely response to incidents by UCP monitors in the area and see that their own people (local UCP staff or partners) are actively involved.
 Armed groups may feel less need to commit violence if they trust a ceasefire or other agreement is being monitored.
-Fearing that the international protectors could invoke negative consequences, perpetrators are reluctant to commit violence in the presence of clearly identified protection monitors.
-Relationship building Survivors of violence feel encouraged by the stronger networks of relationships, and the opportunities this gives them to report abuse, connect with relevant service providers, and access services.
+Hearing that the international protectors could invoke negative consequences, perpetrators are reluctant to commit violence in the presence of clearly identified protection monitors.
+Relationship building Survivors of violence feet encouraged by the stronger networks of relationships, and the opportunities this gives them to report abuse, connect with relevant service providers, and access services.
 State actors are reinforced in their responsibility to protect.
 Non-state actors are encouraged to enhance their image with their local communities and their international image.
-Perpetrators are reluctant to commit violence because UCP teams have a relationship with their superiors and other high-level actors on which they depend.
-Capacity Enhancement Actors feel inspired and empowered to improve their own security and that of others by applying new methods.
-Local actors feel increasingly able to confront patterns of abuse and raise their profile, diminishing the space in which perpetrators can act with impunity.
-Advocacy Perpetrators are provided education on IHL, IHR, and relevant expectations.
-Along with the education comes advocacy from local communities and international UCP practitioners.
-Pressure is put on armed actors through direct advocacy and indirect advocacy from donor countries.
+Perpetrators are reluctant to commit violence because UCP teams have a relationship with their superiors and other high level actors on which they depend.
+Capacity Enhancement Advocacy Actors feel inspired and empowered to improve their own security and that of others by applying new methods.
+Perpetrators are provided education on IHI, IHIR, and relevant expectations.
+Along with the education comes advocacy from local communities and international IHCP Local actors feel increasingly able to confront patterns of abuse and raise their profile, diminishing the space in which perpetrators can act with impunity.
+Pressure is put on armed actors through direct advocacy and indirect advocacy from donor countries. practitioners.

-Table 1 provides examples on how encouragement and deterrence are used for each of the UCP methods
+Table 1 provides examples on how encouragement and deterrence are used for each of the UCP methods $^{\circ}$